Releases: martian-lang/martian

 User-facing improvements

-has been reduced, especially for very large pipelines, and in cases where stages create large output objects. - There is now a timeout, configurable with the
+• The memory and CPU consumption of mrp has been reduced, especially for very large pipelines, and in cases where stages create large output objects.

-observes a potentially-transient failure and when it retries the failure.
+• There is now a timeout, configurable with the --retry-wait command line flag, between when mrp observes a potentially-transient failure and when it retries the failure.
 In many cases (for example cluster-mode jobs running on a remote machine which was taken offline) the failures are clustered, and waiting a short time allows all of the failures to be dealt with at once.
-The default wait time is 1 second. - The web UI now dynamically lists top-level metadata files (such as log) rather than having a hard-coded list which included files which are often not present before the pipestance completes.
+The default wait time is 1 second.

-directory of the pipestance.
+• The web UI will now show files in the /extras directory of the pipestance.
 This is intended primarily for outputs of on-finish hooks.

 Improvements for Pipeline-Developers